-Description: In Option 2A, the floodplain embankment results in increased flooding to the east of the Owenass.
-As a result properties around Owenass bridge that were previously not flooded are impacted in Option 2A.
+Description: As with Option 2A, in Option 2B, the floodplain embankment results in increased flooding to the east of the Owenass.
+As a result properties around Owenass bridge that were previously not flooded are impacted in Option 2B.
 Defences in the form of walls and embankments will be required around these properties (flood level around defences approximately 0.90m or just under 3').